-6.10.2 Connecticut River
+3.2.3 Connecticut River

-Setbacks along the Connecticut River shall be a minimum of 100 horizontal feet from the mean high water mark.
+Setbacks along the Connecticut River shall be a minimum of 100 horizontal feet from the top of bank or top of slope.
+Flood Hazard and/or River Corridor provisions may also apply (see Section 5.6).